How to register to Vote in India?

 Second Step: To organise documents or documents required with Form 6

 Some basic documents are required to submit it with the Form 6.
-Also, remember it that before submitting, it is necessary to be attested or certified.
+Also, remember that before submitting, documents should be attested or certified.

 - It is necessary to submit ID proof.
 Like Passport, Driving License, Pan Card, Student Identification Card.

-- A proof of residence or Address proof is also necessary to submit.
+- Proof of residence or Address proof is also necessary to submit.

-To register to vote at the address, it is mandatory that you are living there since six months.
+To register to vote at the address, you must be living there for six months.

 Any of this documentation will serve as address proof: